-The Antibody Society, in collaboration with the Chinese Antibody Society, is tracking over 130 recombinant protein-based COVID-19 interventions in preclinical and clinical development.
+The Antibody Society, in collaboration with the Chinese Antibody Society, is tracking over 160 biotechnology-derived protein-based COVID-19 interventions in preclinical and clinical development.
 Our ongoing collaboration is designed to provide data, analysis and commentary relating to COVID-19 interventions to the scientific community.

 Our COVID-19 Antibody Therapeutics Tracker includes data relating to COVID-19 biologics discovery programs and specific molecules in preclinical and clinical development.
 The database includes: